Why Does ChatGPT Add Asterisks?

 Need to clean the formatting now?
 Use CleanTextTools to remove ChatGPT formatting — including asterisks, markdown symbols, broken spacing, and copied AI formatting — before pasting into Gmail, Word, Google Docs, LinkedIn, or WordPress.

-I personally tested ChatGPT, Claude, and Gemini copy-paste behavior across six platforms: Gmail, Google Docs, WordPress, LinkedIn, Microsoft Word, and Notion.
+Remove ChatGPT Formatting Free →I personally tested ChatGPT, Claude, and Gemini copy-paste behavior across six platforms: Gmail, Google Docs, WordPress, LinkedIn, Microsoft Word, and Notion.
 Asterisks and Markdown symbols appeared as raw text in 100% of plain-text paste tests.
 This is not a bug — it is a formatting mismatch that affects every AI tool that uses Markdown output.

-What Are Asterisks in ChatGPT?
+What Are the Asterisks in ChatGPT Output?

 Asterisks in ChatGPT are formatting markers.
 They tell apps how the text should look.
 ChatGPT uses a system called Markdown to add structure to its answers — a simple way to write text that looks plain but can be turned into bold, italic, headings, and lists by apps that understand it.